lyokha/vim-xkbswitch/README.md

 ```

 Function MdictCheckLang() does all the custom layout switching and can be
 regarded as a plugin to the XkbSwitch.
-The first three autocommands at the end
+The first autocommand states that if
+file has extension 'mdict' then its filetype must be 'vimwiki' and turns on
-are optional and only make editing mdict files more comfortable.
-The last
+XkbSwitch.
+The next two autocommands are optional and only make editing mdict
-autocommand (for CursorMovedI events) calls MdictCheckLang() when cursor moves
+files more comfortable.
+The last autocommand (for CursorMovedI events) calls
-into different columns in Insert mode.
+MdictCheckLang() when cursor moves into different columns in Insert mode.
 The next definition

 ```vim
 let g:XkbSwitchPostIEnterAuto = [